tanbro/redis_func_cache/README.md

 As described above, the cache keys are in a pair form.
 All decorated functions share the same two keys.
 But some times, we may want to use different cache keys for different functions.

-One solution is to use different `RedisFuncCache` instances to decorate different functions.
+One solution is to use different [`RedisFuncCache`][] instances to decorate different functions.

 Another way is to use a policy stores cache data in different [Redis][] key pairs for each function.
 There are several policies to do that out of the box.

-For example, we can use `TLruMultiPolicy` for a LRU cache that has multiple different [Redis][] key pairs to store result values for different functions:
+For example, we can use [`TLruMultiplePolicy`][] for a _LRU_ cache that has multiple different [Redis][] key pairs to store return values of different functions, and each function has a standalone keys pair:

 ```python
 from redis_func_cache import TLruMultiplePolicy